dtian09/Mould_Classification/readme.md

   Implement the logic of Model Contextual Protocol (MCP) to contextualize U-Net segmentation with Vit classification in order to produce a combined segmentation output (segmentation mask).

 - `app.py`
   FastAPI web app for uploading a building image, running the MCP pipeline, and displaying the ViT class prediction and combined mask result in a browser.
+Uses FastAPI and Uvicorn for the backend, and React for the interactive frontend.

 ## Installation